DerManoMann/dps-pxpost/readme.txt

 3. Installation Instructions
 ----------------------------
 3.1.
-In the zip file are two files called dps.php.
+In the zip file are two files called dps_pxpost.php.
 The payment module file in the zen-cart/includes/modules/payment/ directory should be uploaded into the includes/modules/payment/ directory on your site.